saptarshiguha/mozaws/mozaws/README.md

     [1] "s3://mozillametricsemrscripts/logs"

 The value _mozillametricsemrscripts_ will need to be changed to S3 bucket you have read/write permissions to.
 Once done, change these values in the options.
+And you need to copy the file all the files in ``bootscriptsAndR`` to this S3 bucket.

 ## Start a Cluster
 Simple enough.
 This will create a cluster with the default number of workers and